Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-I used to teach a coaching program, and i would teach people this, and would say, I'll guarantee you'll double your income within 12 months if you just simply make a list of everything and then organize the list by priority.
+I used to teach a coaching program, and I would teach people this, and would say, I'll guarantee you'll double your income within 12 months if you just simply make a list of everything and then organize the list by priority.

 Speaker

 And everybody doubled their income within 30 days.
-They couldn't believe how quickly they They doubled their income.
+They couldn't believe how quickly they doubled their income.
 And so those are the first four.
 Get up early, read for one hour and underline.

 Speaker

 Number three is make a list.
 Number four is organize the list by priority.
 One of those items could be worth 90% of everything that you do.
 By the way, what is the the thing that we're most likely to procrastinate on?
+The one thing that can help us to earn more money faster.

 Speaker